RebornBeat/QIOS-Quantum-Inspired-Isolation-Operating-System/README.md

 - Isolation boundaries prevent interference
 - Physical security prevents external observation

-### No Cryptographic Overhead
+### Event-Driven Coordination

-QIOS eliminates all cryptographic overhead:
+**No Time-Based Operations:**
-- No encrypted memory
+- No sleep() or timeout-based waiting
-- No signed executables
+- No timer-based scheduling
-- No encrypted inter-process messages
+- No time-based retry mechanisms

-- No secure boot verification
+**All Coordination Is Event-Based:**

-Trust is established through:
+- Processes wait on events, not time
-- Verified software sources
+- Retry triggers on resource availability events
-- Physical security
+- Scheduling responds to execution completion events
-- Isolation boundaries
+- All coordination through event chains

 ---